BlockchainCommons/Gordian/Envelope/Notation.md

 ]
 ```

-Even leaf objects like strings and numbers can be transformed into Envelopes with their own assertions:
+Even leaf objects like strings and numbers are Envelopes that may carry their own assertions:

 ```
 {